 Phase Activities Comments I. Identification Identify Hospital Infrastructure Needs Human Resource and Staffing Bed Capacity Safety Requirements and targets Centers of Excellence Use rates - Science & Technology Machine Utilization Targets Transportation Ambulance services Utilities Understand the Application Procedures Application procedures for funding from BJK Bank - Poland The eligibility criteria required by Good care for funding has been evaluated.
-Analyze the Available resources Land for the Hospital Project Geographical Access Hospital Market Share Hospital site planning (outside and inside the hospital) - Feasibility and suitability Zoning Analysis - current space, building space and future development space End-user involvement to include preferences and local requirements Analyze the context and community needs Health Care Access Health Disparities and Resource Deserts
+Analyze the Available resources Land for the Hospital Project Geographical Access Hospital Market Share Hospital site planning (outside and inside the hospital) - Feasibility and suitability Zoning Analysis - current space, building space and future development space End-user involvement to include preferences and local requirements Analyze the context and community needs Healthcare Access Health Disparities and Resource Deserts Infrastructure - Unifying Prevention Efforts and Maximizing Resources Behavioral Health

-Infrastructure - Unifying Prevention Efforts and Maximizing Resources Behavioral Health Projected Inpatient Volume Utilization rates Quality of care and Treatment Required Beds Outpatient specialist care Draw up the substantiation note Draw up the expertise report Initial Budget Development Assess the socio-economic impact of project development Employment Goods and services Poverty reduction - increased incomes Saving lives with "24/7" emergency care Offering hope and healing through compassionate, high- quality care.
+Projected Inpatient Volume Utilization rates Quality of care and Treatment Required Beds Outpatient specialist care Employment Goods and services Poverty reduction - increased incomes Saving lives with "24/7" emergency care Offering hope and healing through compassionate, high- quality care.
 Offer preventive care Screenings, and Education The hospital will hire people from the community at all skill levels.
 It will also offer career ladders and training programs that enable members of the community to attain new levels of education and improve their incomes and lives.
 The economy and community will benefit from the opportunities the hospital will offer to employees to build their skills, achieve a better standard of living, and follow their dreams.
-Assess the project sustainability The hospital will generate revenue through Students tuitions Grants applications and operational research Provision of super specialized services and patient management The hospital will strive to attract about 10,000 students Health research will attract over 60 grants worth over 100 million USDs within the first five years

-Over 10,000 patients both from Uganda and foreign countries in the first five years Site identification Land and site issues have been settled and finalized with the Uganda Investment Authority, with Land acquired in Mbarara (Western Uganda).
+The hospital will generate revenue through Students tuitions Grants applications and operational research Provision of super specialized services and patient management their dreams.
+The hospital will strive to attract about 10,000 students Health research will attract over 60 grants worth over 100 million USDs within the first five years Over 10,000 patients both from Uganda and foreign Volume Utilization rates Quality of care and Treatment Required Beds Outpatient specialist care Employment Goods and services Poverty reduction - increased incomes Saving lives with "24/7" emergency care Offering hope and healing through compassionate, high- quality care.
+Offer preventive care Screenings, and Education The hospital will generate revenue through Students tuitions Grants applications and operational research Provision of super specialized services and patient countries in the first five years Site identification Land and site issues have been settled and finalized with the Uganda Investment Authority, with Land acquired in Mbarara (Western Uganda).
 The site is free from encumbrances The process of delineating boundaries is ongoing.
 Site Assessment Assessment has been done for suitability to serve in its intended capacity as an international teaching hospital.
 An expert will be commissioned to fully document the extent of remediation work required as well as its suitability from a medical planning perspective.
 The site and building survey total work in dollars and the cost of structural remediation to deliver the intended services will be established at the end of phase 1.
 II.
-Design Contract the Feasibility study Work that is required for feasibility study focused on Design include; Brief description of the existing situation Works to be developed within project Minimal description of each work The service provider for this activity is yet to be secured upon completion of the first phase.
+Design Contract the Feasibility study Work that is required for feasibility study focused on Design include; Brief description of the existing situation Works to be developed within project Minimal description of each work Specific requirements to be observed by the designer The service provider for this activity is yet to be secured upon completion of the first phase.